-The European Union provided significant support to the NBS through two projects of the German Agency for International Cooperation (Deutsche Gesellschaft für Internationale Zusammenarbeit – GIZ), as well as through the PLAC II project (Policy and Legal Advice Centre), whose main objective is to provide assistance to the Republic of Serbia in the effective conduct of accession negotiations by improving the legislative framework.
+The European Union provided significant support to the NBS through two projects of the German Agency for International Cooperation (Deutsche Gesellschaft für Internationale Zusammenarbeit – GIZ), as well as through the PLAC II and PLAC III projects (Policy and Legal Advice Centre), whose main objective is to provide assistance to the Republic of Serbia in the effective conduct of accession negotiations by improving the legislative framework.

 During 2018, the implementation of the IPA project "Strengthening the Institutional Capacities of the National Bank of Serbia in the Process of Accession to the European Union" started in ten areas: financial stability, FX reserve management, liberalisation of capital movements, economic analysis and research, accounting and financial reporting, financial sector supervision, insurance and voluntary pension funds, financial services consumer protection, information technology and support in the EU accession process.